sts10/compound-passphrase-list-safety-checker/readme.markdown

 hood
 ```

 within the 2-phrase guess space we'll have "paperboyhood" appear twice: once as [paperboy][hood] and again as [paper][boyhood].
-Unfortunately I don't think the current version of this tool would do anything about this situation.
+Unfortunately the current version of this tool would NOT do anything to fix this list.

 Note: A Fediverse user brought this situation to my attention.